KevinWorkman/HappyCoding/tutorials/java/_posts/2017-04-10-libraries.md

 Like most things in programming, the answer is Google.
 Doing a search for `"Java XYZ library"` where XYZ is what you want to do will usually return a ton of results.
 For example, let's say we want to create a Java program that shows graphs.
 We'd start by Googling "Java graph library" and we'd get a bunch of results.
 From there we'd go through those results until we found one that helped us with our goal.
 When trying to decide on a library, don't be afraid to try them all!
 Write simple programs using each, and figure out which one will work best for you.

-The rest of the tutorial will use the [JFreeChart](http://www.jfree.org/jfreechart/devguide.html) libary, which allows you to add interactive charts and graphs to Swing applications.
+The rest of the tutorial will use the [JFreeChart](http://www.jfree.org/jfreechart/devguide.html) libary, which lets you add interactive charts and graphs to Swing applications.

 ## Downloading `.jar` Files